 How to buy a GPU: Which specs matter and which don't?

-- Graphics card memory amount: Important.
-Get a card with 3-4GB for serious gaming at 1080p.
+- Graphics card memory amount: Critical.
+Get a card with at least 4GB, and preferably 6GB or more for gaming at 1080p.
 You'll need more memory if you play with all the settings turned up or you install high-resolution texture packs.
-And if you’re gaming at very high resolutions such as 4K, 8GB or more is ideal.
+And if you're gaming at very high resolutions such as 4K, 8GB or more is ideal.

 - Form factor: Very important.
 You need to make sure you have room in your case for your card.
 Look at the length, height, and thickness.
 Graphics cards can come in half-height (slim), single-slot, dual-slot, and even triple-slot flavors.
-Most gaming-focused cards will be full-height, and occupy two expansion slots.
-And, even if a card technically only takes up one or two slots in your case, if it has a big heatsink and fan shroud, it can block an adjacent slot.
-If you have a tiny Mini ITX motherboard, look for a “mini” card, which is generally 8 inches long or less.
+Most gaming-focused cards will be full-height and occupy two expansion slots.
+Even if a card technically only takes up one or two slots in your case, if it has a big heatsink and fan shroud, it can block an adjacent slot.
+If you have a tiny Mini-ITX motherboard, look for a 'mini' card, which is generally 8 inches (205mm) long or less.
 However, some cards that carry this moniker are longer, so check the specs.

-- TDP: Very important.
-Thermal Design Power or TDP is a measurement of heat dissipation, but it also gives you an estimate of how many watts you’ll need to run your card at stock settings.
-So, for instance, if you’re running a 400-watt power supply unit (PSU) with an overclocked 95-watt CPU and you want to add a GTX 1080 Ti (which has a 250-watt TDP) you’re almost certainly going to need a PSU upgrade.
+- TDP: Important.
+Thermal Design Power or TDP is a measurement of heat dissipation, but it also gives you an estimate of how many watts you'll need to run your card at stock settings.
+So if you're running a 400-watt power supply unit (PSU) with an overclocked 95-watt CPU and you want to add a GTX 1080 Ti (which has a 250-watt TDP) you're almost certainly going to need a PSU upgrade.
+Generally speaking, a 600W PSU will handle all but the most powerful graphics cards, and 800W is enough for any single GPU even with overclocking.

-- Ports: Important.
-Some monitors have HDMI, others use DisplayPort and some older units only have DVI.
-Make sure the card has the connectors you need for your monitor(s), so you don’t have to buy an adapter.
+- Ports: Critical.
+Some monitors have HDMI, others use DisplayPort, and some older units only have DVI.
+Make sure the card you plan to buy has the connectors you need for your monitor(s), so you don't have to buy an adapter—or potentially a new display (unless you want to).
 Have a choice and not sure which port you want to use?
-See our HDMI Vs. DisplayPort story for more details.
+See our HDMI vs. DisplayPort story for more details.

-- RT / Tensor Cores: Not that important--for now at least.
-Ray tracing-focused RT cores and machine-learning oriented Tensor Cores made their consumer-focused debut with Nvidia's 20-series cards.
+- RT / Tensor Cores: Not that important—for now at least.
+Ray tracing-focused RT cores and machine-learning oriented Tensor Cores made their consumer-focused debut with Nvidia's RTX 20-series cards.
 Both technologies hold potential.
-But as of this writing they only exist on cards priced at $350 (£320) and up (starting with the GeForce RTX 2060), and game support is improving, but still nascent.
-In other words, while these features are nice in a future-looking sense (and in some current titles), they shouldn't be a primary reason for you to buy a card for playing today's games.
+But as of this writing they only exist on cards priced at $300 (£280) and up (starting with the GeForce RTX 2060), and game support is improving but still lacking.
+Plus, rumors indicate the second generation ray tracing cards may leave the first gen cards sucking wind.
+While these features are nice in a future-looking sense, they shouldn't be a primary reason for you to buy a card for playing today's games.
+That could change in late 2020 when the next-gen consoles launch with ray tracing support.

 Can it support VR?